 As we are an owner-surrender rescue, we do not report owners who turn over their animals to us.
-Once it is deemed that they have been trying to keep their animals out of harm’s way, trying to find a home, or a way to place them, we do not report anyone who contacts us.
+Once it is deemed that they have been trying to keep their animals out of harm’s way, trying to find a home or a way to place them, we do not report anyone who contacts us.
 We can not justify punishing someone for making the right decision to place their animals into a home that can care for them when they can no longer give them proper care.
-We do, however, support the prosecution of those that willfully abuse their animals.
+We do, however, support the prosecution of those who willfully abuse their animals.

 Many folks have had their income cut way back, some are losing their homes, Other stories are so tragic we can’t begin to explain their situation.
 Hard times find people in situations not knowing where to turn and wanting their animals to have a better life.
 Some hold on to them until they finally come to the realization that they have actually neglected them.
-At that point they think it’s too late to place of them, so they hide them and sometimes lose hope.
-Eventually, the fear of fines, and social stigma of being an animal abuser mounts, and they feel that the only option is to hide them better.
+At that point, they think it’s too late to place of them, so they hide them and sometimes lose hope.
+Eventually, the fear of fines, and the social stigma of being an animal abuser mounts, and they feel that the only option is to hide them better.
 Finally, they can become bitter, convincing themselves they don’t care.
 Loving owners can become trapped within their own guilt…

-At Lonesome Dove Rescue we offer a way out without judgement.
+At Lonesome Dove Rescue we offer a way out without judgment.
 We have found that in most cases, with a simple hand, people can get back on their feet and start the process of getting their lives back in order.
-We’ve seen a remarkable turn around in owner’s personalities.
+We’ve seen a remarkable turn around in the owner’s personalities.
 We’ve seen the bitterness fade, watched compassion return, and we have witnessed the new found strength that overcomes apathy.
 Occasionally, we have found that simply with a little bit of education, some owners will upgrade their animal husbandry and can keep their buddy and can better care for their animals.

 We are blessed to be a part of the healing, watching these families regain their footing and pride, knowing they are now a better path, all the while knowing that their animals are no longer suffering, and are instead in the loving care of new families who are tending to their needs.

-As always, in the event of a local disaster, we will continue to provide support in anyway possible, including transportation and temporary housing for displaced animals up to our capacity.
+As always, in the event of a local disaster, we will continue to provide support in any way possible, including transportation and temporary housing for displaced animals up to our capacity.

 Pamela “Toby” Chappel